San Sebastián Bay

 San Sebastián Bay is located in the northern coast of Argentina's Tierra del Fuego Province.
 The bay is partly enclosed by the 17 km-long El Páramo spit that protrudes from the north.
 The spit is made of sand and gravel.
-At the place of bay relative sea level has an overall trend of fall during the last 7,000 years.
+There has been a trend of falling relative sea level over the last 7,000 years.
 Tides in the bay are large.